The Black Castle

 ⏱️ Runtime & Duration

-The total runtime of The Black Castle is 82 minutes (1h 22m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of The Black Castle (1952) is 82 minutes (1h 22m).
+Directed by Nathan Juran, the film runs for 82 minutes in its complete theatrical version.

 Verdict Summary